turchinc/git_bash_windows_powerline/README.md

 Update:
 * Removed the username@host in the prompt
 * Change font color to black because it currently on dark themes it's not clearly visible.
+* Updated the Install clone url (to share with someone)

 # Git bash for windows powerline theme